Pramod Agarwal: Personal life

-Agarwal is the father of two daughters, and he hosted lavish wedding celebrations for both of them.
+Agarwal is the father of two daughters.
 Vinita was married to Muqit Teja in 2012, the wedding being held at the San Clemente Palace, Venice, with celebrations designed by the Italian Cirque du Soleil theatre director Franco Dragone, starring the pop singer Shakira.
-The 2015 wedding of Ritika and Rohan Mehta, son of the Indian tycoon Yogesh Mehta, was held in Apulia and cost £14 million.
-The 800 guests were regaled by the pop group Florence and the Machine and the Bollywood actor, Pritam.
+The 2015 wedding of Ritika and Rohan Mehta, son of the Indian tycoon Yogesh Mehta, was held in Apulia.
+The 800 guests were sung to by the pop group Florence and the Machine and the Bollywood actor, Pritam.

 Despite the wedding making headlines, Agarwal himself does not lead an extravagant lifestyle.
 In an interview with the Hindustan times he asserted that the majority of his time is taken up by work and "I am happiest doing that.
-I don’t fancy luxury cars though I have them, neither am I a movie buff.
+I don't fancy luxury cars though I have them, neither am I a movie buff.
 I love gardening and that is one of my hobbies.”
 A vegetarian who doesn't consume alcohol, his favourite musicians include the new-age musician Jeff Clarkson.

 In October 2013, Agarwal purchased 9, Cornwall Terrace, overlooking London's Regent's Park, from the developer Christian Candy, using a Guernsey-registered shell company aptly named "9 Cornwall Terrace Ltd." He paid £37.5 million for the terraced mansion, taking a £29 million mortgage from Royal Bank of Canada.
 As of April 2016, it is for sale with Savills for £32 million.
 Agarwal now lives at his nine-bedroom "country" house with four acres of grounds in Mill Hill, north London.